tc3t/benchmarks/map/mapPerformanceComparison.md

 * Cases concentrate on isolated examples and are not to be over-generalized
 * Compilers, standard libraries etc. can have a major effect on the results
-* Author is not an benchmarking expert
+* Author is not a benchmarking expert

 ---